jboss-fuse/quickstarts-ops/README.md

 to quickly provision and configure typical use cases.

 Some of these information is *already covered by the official documentation*.
-What we are tyring to do here is to turn that information in a quick step by step tutorial, adding when possible *re-usable scripts*.
+What we are trying to do here is to turn that information in a quick step by step tutorial, adding when possible *re-usable scripts*.

 ## Scenarios